 4. Tantrums do not mean children are wild.

 Many people are alarmed and disgusted when they see children throwing tantrums, especially in public.
 But when it comes to autistic children, tantrums aren’t a sign of an undisciplined child.
 It is a way to demonstrate their frustration at not being able to get their message across and not getting the reaction they want from their parent.

 Sometimes, autistic children may appear to be completely normal, but at other times, their autism portrays a large spectrum of symptoms which can be severe with devastating disabilities that may even require institutional care.

 On the other hand, while autistic children may have problems in areas such as the ability to communicate and relate to other people, they often surprise everyone by having unusual skills in other areas such as making music, memorising facts that other people quickly forget, drawing and painting.
 It is amazing that autistic children can often test unusually high with non-verbal intelligence tests.

 6. They can find it hard to understand.

-You can often talk in the most simple language, but you may find that an autistic child will have difficulty with understanding what people say, particularly with strangers.
+You can often talk in the most simple language, but you may find that an autistic child will have difficulty understanding what people say, particularly with strangers.
 It is hard for them to express themselves through gestures and words.
-Some parents start using a sign language to get through to an autistic child and stress that the sign language may become so deeply ingrained that the autistic child will never learn to talk.
+Some parents start using sign language to get through to an autistic child and stress that the sign language may become so deeply ingrained that the autistic child will never learn to talk.
 The autistic child usually speaks in an abnormal tone of voice and repeats the same words over and over.
-When you ask them a question, they may respond to your question not by answering it, but rather repeating it.
+When you ask them a question, they may respond to your question not by answering it, but rather by repeating it.